Table of Contents

 — Galatians 4:16

-Like his Master before him, he would rather die than be nice.
-For the Christian, like the Christ, is a sign of contradiction, a sign to be spoken against (Luke 2:24, Acts 28:22).
+He, like his Master before him, would rather die than be nice.
+For the Christian, like the Christ, is a sign of contradiction; a sign to be spoken against (Luke 2:24, Acts 28:22).

-Be kind, like the soldier who applies spirit and pressure to the wounds of his comrade-in-arms in the heat of battle.
+So, be kind, like the soldier who applies spirit and pressure to the wounds of his comrade in arms in the heat of battle.
 Be like that soldier who seems to ignore the screams and pleading of his friend but hurries to apply the necessary treatment.

 But woe to you if you choose friendship with this world and in so doing make yourself an enemy of God, for it is written: